 VI.
 Overtime Hours for Hourly Employees and Non-Exempt Employees

-Time taken as paid time off or non-worked paid holiday hours are not used for the purpose of calculating overtime.
+Time taken as paid time off or non-worked paid holiday hours is not used for the purpose of calculating overtime.
 Only actual hours worked are considered for overtime purposes.

 Although the FLSA requires that Hourly and Non-exempt employees be paid for all hours worked whether preapproved or not, failure of an employee to obtain preapproval of overtime is considered a violation of university policy and will be addressed through the university’s conduct and disciplinary process.